Keystone Law

 Keystone Law (formerly Lawyers Direct; operating in Australia as Keypoint Law) is a national law firm headquartered in London, United Kingdom, with offices in several other countries, which offers legal services for business and individuals.
 The firm was established in 2002, operating under a business model wherein lawyers use a technology platform provided to work flexibly, rather than necessarily working in a physical office space maintained by the firm.
-In 2017, it became the third firm in the UK to be listed on the London Stock Exchange (KEYS).

 History

 Foundation and early growth

 The firm was established in 2002 by solicitor James Knight, formerly with Trowers & Hamlins, and Charles Stringer, who was then Head of Sales at the BBC.
 They did so with the premise that it would provide legal services without the overhead inherent in maintaining an office environment for employees.
 The firm was initially called Lawyers Direct, and brought attention to itself through promotional efforts such as distributing 1,000 bags of peanuts at a Department of Trade and Industry awards ceremony with their logo and the slogan, "These days you have to be nuts to pay for overhead".
 In 2008, the firm re-branded as Keystone Law, due to concerns that it was overly associated with personal injury work, contrary to the broader and higher-level experience of many of the lawyers involved.

 By 2011, the firm had developed an IT platform through which its lawyers were able to engage in remote work, reducing the costs of maintaining office space, and enabling lawyers to avoid the costs of commuting, allowing the firm to reduce customer costs.
 The company has office facilities for when face to face meetings are required.
 The Great Recession, which generally impacted traditional law firms negatively, created opportunities for the firm to expand its practice areas, with the addition of a healthcare law group in 2011.
 The firm had 70 lawyers as of 2008, 95 lawyers as of 2010, and 300 lawyers as of 2018.
 Lawyers are generally been recruited from other firms after garnering six to ten years of experience in practice, depending on the office, and do not have a set target for billable hours, instead being paid a percentage of the fees generated by their work.